 These are just a few of the many W3TC features.
-You can read more on all the plugin’s features, settings and options in this detailed guide.
+In this detailed guide, you can read more about all the plugin’s features, settings, and options.

 WP Super Cache is another popular plugin for site performance.

-It comes with a good number of optimization features, but it’s less comprehensive than the previous W3 Total Cache and may look more affordable to novice and intermediate users.
+It comes with many optimization features, but it’s less comprehensive than the previous W3 Total Cache and may look more affordable to novice and intermediate users.

 defer attributes.
 However, more than one million active installs prove that the plugin is worth a try.

 With over 1,000,000 active installs, Autoptimize is one of the most popular free plugins for minification.

 You can also aggregate independent scripts or stylesheets and set exceptions for specific resources.
-Furthermore, Autoptimize allows to cache minified resources on disk or on CDN and save optimized assets as static files.
-For finding the best settings for your WordPress site you can follow our detailed Autoptimize guide here.
+Furthermore, Autoptimize allows to cache minified resources on disk or CDN and save optimized assets as static files.
+For finding the best settings for your WordPress site, you can follow our detailed Autoptimize guide here.